-Further to our recent news article here, we can confirm that CBD based drug Epidyolex has received marketing approval by the EU commission.
+Further to our recent news article on this matter, we can confirm that CBD based drug Epidyolex has received marketing approval by the EU commission.

 Approval for the drug has been granted for in Lennox Gastaut & Dravet Syndromes in patients over two years old who are already prescribed Clobazam (Frisium).
 The marketing approval will apply to all EU member states, including Ireland.